 Lunch at the cafe is included in the price.

 Minus £10 if you want to bring your own packed lunch.

 Course fees are only refundable if, in the unlikely event, I need to cancel.
 Course fees are the only costs refundable and I can't refund any other costs like hotel bookings or fuel costs.

-Courses can be moved to another date if I am notified a month or more before.
+Courses can be moved to another date if required but please notify me a month or more before.

 What will I learn?

 The course is one-to-one and can revolve around what you would like to learn and what level of skill you are at.